 Should anyone forget that history is fluid and worthy of research, or that it can illuminate the finer traits of humanity, consider that millions of people around the world for nearly 75 years gazed upon the most widely-reproduced photograph of all time without knowing that an Iowan was in it and that he was content with his anonymity.

-Last October, the United States Marine Corps. corrected the identity of a World War II Marine included in Associated Press photographer Joe Rosenthal’s iconic, Pulitzer Prize winning photograph of U.S. forces raising an American flag for the second time on Feb.
+Last October, the United States Marine Corps (USMC) corrected the identity of a World War II Marine included in Associated Press Photographer Joe Rosenthal’s iconic, Pulitzer Prize winning photograph of U.S. forces raising an American flag for the second time on Feb.
 23, 1945, on Mount Suribachi, Iwo Jima, Japan, during the Battle of Iwo Jima.
-With the help of private historians and the Federal Bureau of Investigation, who studied dozens of private photos and film of the event, a Marine Corps. board determined that one of the six men who raised the flag was Brooklyn native Cpl.
+With the help of private historians and the Federal Bureau of Investigation, who studied dozens of private photos and film of the event, a USMC board determined that one of the six men who raised the flag was Brooklyn native Cpl.
 Harold P. Keller, not Pfc.
 Rene Gagnon, as previously believed, though Gagnon helped obtain the large flag in the photo.
 Keller is pictured on the far side of the flag pole where his helmet is barely visible.

-“Regardless of who was in the photograph, each and every Marine who set foot on Iwo Jima, or supported the effort from the sea and air around the island is, and always will be, a part of our Corps’ cherished history,” the Marines said in a written statement.
+“Regardless of who was in the photograph, each and every Marine who set foot on Iwo Jima, or supported the effort from the sea and air around the island is, and always will be, a part of our Corps’ cherished history,” the USMC said in a written statement.

 NBC News interviewed Keller’s daughter, 70-year-old Kay Maurer of Brooklyn, who said her father kept a framed Rosenthal photo of 18 Marines on Mount Suribachi, but he rarely discussed the war.